cdunn/dyna_model/README.md

 # DynaModel

 AWS DynamoDB ORM for Rails based on AWS::Record in the aws-sdk gem.
-Still a work in progress but very functional.

 ## Installation
 ```